 To decorate with the hosta flowers, cut the scape when there are only two flowers open.
 You can place them in a vase of water or in a flower arrangement.
 They’ll slowly open and provide you a showy decorative element over the next two weeks.
 Once the blooms fade, gradually snip off the scape to keep the rest of the flowers healthy and let them continue to open.

 To keep your cut hosta foliage or scapes looking nice for as long as possible, top of the water levels every other day or so.
 You don’t want it to run dry.
-You can add a food packet to the water to encourage them to last longer, but you want to be careful when it comes to adding nutrients like a fertilizer.
+You can add a food packet to the water to encourage them to last longer, but you should not add nutrients like a fertilizer.
 Nutrients can produce bacteria that block the flower stem.

 So, when in doubt, add flower food.
 There is sugar and a bactericide in the flower food that will help you feed your plants while prohibiting bacteria growth.
 Floralife and Chrysal are great brands that give your hostas a nice balance of nutrients and bactericide.